rwilcox/my-learnings-docs/learning_jenkins.md

 THEN each Bitbucket related item will have a Server option, where you can pick real bitbucket or your Bitbucket.

 NOTE: When you do a multi-branch group the "OWNER" in the Configure screen is the **SHORT NAME** of the project (read: the `/projects/INIT/something` <-- the INITials here>)

+## <<Learning_Jenkins_Enterprise_And_ActiveDirectory>>

+Q: "What groups does this user belong to, so I can use the [Role Strategy Plugin](https://wiki.jenkins.io/display/JENKINS/Role+Strategy+Plugin) and the Manage And Assign Roles + Project Roles pattern to make sure they have access to the correct top level items?

+A: Have them visit `/whoAmI/` <-- this will list their roles ("Authorities") so you can make sure they match

+- [NOTE]: Q: Do roles only apply to views ??? (that was an experience once...)

 # <<Learning_Jenkins_Provisioning>>